 List of Natural Anti Androgen Supplements and Herbs

-Green Tea: Since it is a 5-alpha reductase inhibitor and due to it’s epigallocatechin content, green tea has been proven to regulate the production of DHT from testosterone.
+Since it is a 5-alpha reductase inhibitor and due to it’s epigallocatechin content, green tea has been proven to regulate the production of DHT from testosterone.
 To reduce your testosterone production by roughly 20%, it is suggested that you take roughly 5 cups of green tea every day.
-This is our Favorite Green Tea on the Market.
+This is one of our favorite Organic Green Tea on the Market.

-Saw Palmetto: Saw Palmetto, another androgen synthesis inhibitor, works to inhibit the enzymatic biosynthesis of androgenic hormones like testosterone or DHT.
+Saw Palmetto, another androgen synthesis inhibitor, works to inhibit the enzymatic biosynthesis of androgenic hormones like testosterone or DHT.
 Saw Palmetto is a 5-alpha reductase inhibitor, which prevents the production of androgenic hormones in the body.
 Taken in the wrong dosages, however, it can have the opposite effect, reducing the amount of estrogen in the body.
 Average dosage is 160-320 mg per day, extracts may vary.
-This is our Favorite Saw Palmetto on the Market.
+This is our Favorite Saw Palmetto.